microsoftgraph/microsoft-graph-toolkit/docs/authentication.md

 ### API

-1. The `GraphProviders` global variable exposes the following functions
+1. The `Providers` global variable exposes the following functions
     * `function addMsalProvider(config : MsalConfig)`

         where `MsalConfig` defines the following interface: